Salmandabbakuti/sendlater-massa/README.md

 - [Safety & Security](#safety--security)
 - [License](#license)

-## 🌟 Overview

-SendLater is a revolutionary DeFi application that brings scheduling capabilities to cryptocurrency transfers on the Massa blockchain.
+**Future Vision:**

+While currently focused on basic transfer scheduling, SendLater is headed towards becoming a comprehensive financial automation platform.
+Future developments will include recurring payment templates, bill reminder integrations, multi-currency support, and advanced financial planning tools - all designed to help you maintain perfect payment discipline and optimize your financial health.

 In today's fast-paced world, managing financial obligations can be challenging - missed credit card payments, forgotten utility bills, or delayed loan EMIs can significantly impact your credit score and result in costly penalties.

 **The Problem We're Solving:**
 - **Missed Payments**: Forgetting to pay bills on time leads to late fees and credit score damage